These mini wallpaper projects aren't time-consuming or expensive and make the perfect DIY to refresh a ton of spots around your home, quickly.

 Why not glam up a powder room with half tiled walls or a chair rail?
 This was only a single roll install, but in the interest of transparency, it took more than a couple hours, with all the cuts.
 Powder rooms often have mirrors, outlets, cabinets, and windows to cut around-- so take extra care to ensure a quality install.

 Wallpapering closet door insets is a great starter project for a wallpaper novice.
 There are no areas to cut around and often just two or three straight cut pieces to align

 Finally, I dressed up our linen closet with a partial mural strip leftover from a previous project and finished by painting it in a coordinating shade of blue.
 It turned out great and was such a budget-friendly upgrade.

-Whether you're keen to get out the wallpaper paste or to use a little duct tape for an even easier wallpaper project, just look around your home for any bare walls or spots where wallpaper could be the one to fill it with beautifully.
+Whether you're keen to get out the wallpaper paste, use a little duct tape or try peel and stick designs for an even easier wallpaper project, just look around your home for any bare walls or spots where wallpaper could be the one to fill it with, beautifully.